 The contractor's duty in a cost-plus-fee contract is to do the work according to the agreement and conditions of the contract, and his primary right is to be paid in like manner.
 One problem with this type of contract is in the variety of possible terms and conditions, resulting from the varying amount of information that may be available at the time of bidding.
 Because of the wide scope of possible variation in the terms and conditions of cost-plus-fee contracts, a bidder should read them very carefully.

 It is the contractor's duty in a cost-plus-fee contract to do the work as efficiently and economically as possible, as if it were a lump-sum contract.
 However, a contractor will not always be able to achieve this ideal because of the nature of the work and the conditions of this kind of contract.

 The owner's obligations in this kind of contract are similar to those of an owner in a lump-sum contract: a duty to pay for the work according to the terms of the contract; to provide information; and usually a duty to appoint another designer, should the employment of the original designer be terminated.
 As in a lump-sum contract, most of the other duties are in the hands of the owner's representative, the designer.

 A developer can wear one or two hats in a construction project.
 A successful construction contract strives to clearly set out the rights and responsibilities of the parties at the onset.
 In this way, a project can be efficiently and successfully carried out and needless conflict avoided.
 An experienced construction law attorney will be able to insure that the developer's rights and responsibilities are clearly set out and understood in any given project.

 No one's perfect when it comes to the difficult task of designing, planning, and building a housing project.
 But everyone involved has a responsibility to act in good faith and take responsibility for any wrongdoing or negligence.
-If you have any questions about this, you may want to speak with a real estate attorney.
-Get a free attorney match today and get started.
+If you have any questions about this, you may want to speak with a construction law attorney.